 6. Yarn Web Application Proxy

-It is the part of Yarn.
+It is also the part of Yarn.
 By default, it runs as a part of RM but we can configure and run in a standalone mode.
-The reason of the proxy is to reduce the possibility of the web-based attack through Yarn.
+Hence, the reason of the proxy is to reduce the possibility of the web-based attack through Yarn.

 In Yarn, the AM has a responsibility to provide a web UI and send that link to RM.
 RM runs as trusted user, and provide visiting that web address will treat it and link it provides to them as trusted when in reality the AM is running as non-trusted user, application Proxy mitigate this risk by warning the user that they are connecting to an untrusted site.

 Docker combines an easy to use interface to Linux container with easy to construct files for those containers.
 Docker generates light weighted virtual machine.
 The Docker Container Executor allows the Yarn NodeManager to launch yarn container to Docker container. hence, these containers provide a custom software environment in which user’s code run, isolated from a software environment of NodeManager.

 Hence, Docker for YARN provides both consistency (all YARN containers will have similar environment) and isolation (no interference with other components installed on the same machine).

 The storage and retrieval of application’s current and historic information in a generic fashion is addressed by the timeline service in Yarn.